-This article will mainly benefited by the marine engineers onboard.
+This article will mainly be benefited by the marine engineers onboard.
 These are Unique experience gained from an engineer onboard, which may likely happen to anyone too. here are Unique Problem Experienced on Man B&W Engine – Marine engineers

 This happened on MAM B&W 7S80MC, BHP:31920, Engine on nav full rpm 72.
-All of a sudden unit #1 stopped firing, exhaust temperature came down, temperature deviation increased engine slowed down.
+All of a sudden unit #1 stopped firing, the exhaust temperature came down, temperature deviation increased engine slowed down.